Duukkis8D/reaktor-summer-2021-pre-assignment/README.md

 ## Function

 The app is targeted for an imaginary clothing brand that needs a simple web app to use in their warehouses.
 It shows product information for three product categories: gloves, facemasks and beanies.
 The current category can be chosen from a drop-down menu.
-Unfortunately, page loading speed is a bit slow and there is no product availability information (yet).
+Unfortunately, page loading speed is a bit slow.

 ## Usage